mercadolibre/piper/README.md

 Operators are later wrapped in Stages to be added to the pipeline.

 ## What is a Pipeline?
-A pipeline is a list of Stages with an input channel and optionally an output
+A pipeline is a list of Stages with an input channel and optionally an output.

 ### How do i build one?
 With a PipelineBuilder of course!
 The builder provides a way to add stages to the pipeline.
-These can buffered or not.
-This defines the way the entry channel will work.
+The entry channel can be buffered or not.

 ```go
 // a sample pipeline with an output